Classification

 Risk score

 A risk score is a value representing the trustworthiness or malicious severity of a sample.
+Risk score is expressed as a number from 0 to 10, with 0 indicating whitelisted samples from a reputable origin, and 10 indicating the most dangerous threats.
 At a glance:

 Classification | Trust factor | Threat level | Risk score | Severity | Comment |